adamant/adamant.language.reference/special-types.md

-# Predefined Package Types
+# Special Types

-The predefined package types are predefined types that are not keywords and are instead defined in a pseudo-package.
-That is they appear to be defined in the package `Adamant.Language` even though they are actually predefined types.
-Within that package they are all declared in the namespace `Adamant.Language`.
+The special types are primitive types that are not keywords and are instead defined in a pseudo-package.
+That is they appear to be defined in the package `adamant.language` even though they are actually primitive types.
+Within that package they are all declared in the namespace `adamant.language`.
 To reference them, one must use a fully qualified name or a using statement.

 ## `Unsafe_Array<T>`